dorleosterode/blaecksprutte/README.md

 python blaecksprutte.py train
 ```

-the trained model is stored in 'tagger.pkl'.
+the trained model is stored in your maildir in 'blaecksprutte.db'

 ### validating